Can I have a postcode to postcode drive time and distance lookup table?

 Up to 2014 Google had indexed about 200 terabytes of data.
 Our one data table is 400 times as much data as Google has handled in 16 years.

 There is a 60 terabyte disk available.
-We would need 13,000 of them, they are expected to retail between $30,000 and $40,000 each.
-They would draw power at 1 watt per terabyte so we would need a power station producing 770 MW to keep just the disks running (about a quarter of the output of a new nuclear power station).
+We would need 13,000 of them, they are expected to retail between $30,000 and $40,000 each, so lets be optimistic and say $390 million in total.
+They would draw power at 1 watt per terabyte so we would need a power station producing 770 MW to keep just the disks running (about a quarter of the output of a new nuclear power station, that retail at around £20 billion each).

 All you need to know about postcodes but were afraid to ask